 It is illegal to export anything older than 100 years.
 Please do not take any religious objects (prayer stones, statues, temple ritual objects, prayer flags, etc.) away from sacred sites and discourage others from doing so.

-Most Nepalese don't mind being photographed, but some do.
-Ask first, especially if photographing ceremonies or older people.
+Most Nepalese don't mind being photographed, but some do so it would be better to always ask first, especially if photographing ceremonies or elderly people.
 Paying for a picture reinforces a hand-out mentality.
 Try instead to establish a friendly rapport with a few words or gestures.

 Do not give candy, pens, trinkets or money to children but instead donate to a school, monastery or hospital.
 Nepalese give a few rupees to the handicapped and religious mendicants; you can do the same.